michaljac/car_damage/README.md

 ---

 ### **4. Challenges and Limitations**
-Training was performed on **CPU** due to the absence of a local GPU.
+Training was performed on **cuda** due to the absence of a local GPU.
 Although experiments on **Google Colab** and **Kaggle** were attempted, integration between **PyTorch** and **MMDetection** caused dependency conflicts that prevented stable GPU acceleration.
-Consequently, all training and inference were executed on CPU-based models, leading to **slower training** and **reduced model performance** compared to GPU setups.
+Consequently, all training and inference were executed on cuda-based models, leading to **slower training** and **reduced model performance** compared to GPU setups.

 ---